 Reading Daphne by Ella Westland

 Myself When Young by DDM Continue reading “The Loving Spirit by Daphne du Maurier”

 For just a few fleeting weeks, green sings and has its moment in the sun.

 May 1st is considered in some quarters to mark the coming of summer.
 The meteorological beginning of summer comes later, and this year’s weather would support that.
 In this Corner of Cornwall there has been very little merry-making in the merry month of May.
 May, thus far, has been cold and stern with northerly winds which carry a sharp bite and a nip of frost, which has blackened tender tips and kept me largely indoors.
 But not always.
 There have been interludes of sunshine even if temperatures have remained stubbornly low.

-Soon.
-Continue reading “The View from Here: on an afternoon in April”
+Continue reading “The View from Here: an early May snapshot”